harrywang/tailpages/_posts/2022-01-12-tutorial-part-2.md

 url: "https://harrywang.github.io" # replace this with your username
 ```

-Now, you can test the site: `jekyll serve` and open `http://127.0.0.1:4000/tailpages/` note now the address includes the `baseurl`, you should see the markdown file is styled with beautiful TailwindCSS
+Now, you can test the site: `jekyll serve` and open `http://127.0.0.1:4000/tailpages/` note now the address includes the `baseurl`, you should see the markdown file is styled with beautiful TailwindCSS.

 ## Host with Github Pages

 You just need to commit all changes and push to the repo.
-Then, enable Github Papges, then you should be able to visit your site at `https://<username>.github.io/<your-repo>`, such as `https://harrywang.github.io/tailpages` (note that I used a custom domain in the following screenshot):
+Then, enable Github Papges and you should be able to visit your site at `https://<username>.github.io/<your-repo>`, such as `https://harrywang.github.io/tailpages` (note that I used a custom domain in the following screenshot):

 <img width="1138" alt="Screen Shot 2022-01-09 at 4 32 06 PM" src="https://user-images.githubusercontent.com/595772/148701762-6b4e75df-8f8f-4294-9543-a866200b914f.png">